sahilaggarwal67/spring-tour-backend/README.md

 So the code can be imported in eclipse as a maven project or maven can be used to build the source from eclipse.

-If want to use command line then run command in base directory: mvn clean install
+If want to use command line then run maven command in base directory: mvn clean install

 Application can be run: